MarkusEggerInc/CODEFrameworkDocs/Creating REST Services.md

 }
 ```

 This service definition looks very much like a WCF service.
-And it is true that this service can be implemented as a WCF service and hosted as a SOAP service.
+And it is true that this service _can_ be implemented as a WCF service and hosted as a SOAP, TCP/IP, or other service.
 However, there is nothing in this service that forces it to be WCF hosted.
-In CODE Framework, this very service can be hosted in WebApi as a REST service (see also: [WebApi Service Hosting](WebApi#20Service%20Hosting)).
+In CODE Framework, this very service can be hosted in WebApi as a REST service (see also: [WebApi Service Hosting](WebApi#20Service%20Hosting)) or a .NET Core Service (even deployed to Docker and all kinds of other things).

 The question is: What would a service like this look like if accessed using REST?

 Well, that's debatable.
 There is no automatic answer that leads to a really satisfying result from a REST point-of-view.
 However, the service could be hosted in a way where every method becomes accessible using an HTTP POST operation, posting the input message ("parameter") as the payload in JSON format.
 In fact, that is the default CODE Framework applies.
 Hence if this service is hosted as REST, either in one of the CODE Framework hosts (development or runtime), or in WebApi, all these operations will be REST callable.
-Not the most elegant of solutions, but at least it works.
+Not the most elegant of solutions (and we will improve on this if you keep reading), but at least it works.

 ## Designing for REST